 - Temple opening hours: Daily 5 am to 1 pm & 3 pm to 6 pm

-The temple houses one of the twelve Jyotirlingas in India and it also has idols of the deities Bhramaramba and Shiva.
-This temple is also one of the 52 Shakti Peethas of Sati, so it sees many tourists visiting regularly.
+The temple houses one of the twelve Jyotirlingas in India and is also one of the 52 Shakti Peethas of Sati, so it has many tourists visiting regularly.

 - Temple opening hours: Daily 4.30 am to 10 pm